 If you’re experiencing debt-related stress, it’s important to seek help from a qualified professional.
 Financial counseling, therapy, and other resources can help you manage your debt and develop coping strategies to reduce stress and improve your mental health.

-In conclusion, recent studies and research conducted in Canada and the United States suggest that debt-related stress can have a significant impact on men’s mental health.
 If you’re experiencing financial strain from debt, it’s important to seek help and support to manage your stress and improve your overall well-being.

 Additional Resources: